DarkProvider/CS-Calculator-Game/README.md

 # CS-Calculator-Game
-This a game which I made for a college assignment as part of learning C# and deapening in it more
+This is a game which I made for a college assignment as part of learning C# and delving into it more